zenml-io/blog.zenml.io/_posts/2022-02-23-zero-six-two-release.md

 - We added [some extra parts](https://github.com/zenml-io/zenml/pull/411) to our PR template, which you'll reach when you contribute to the ZenML codebase.
 - We fixed a bug where the CLI wasn't working if you didn't have `git` already installed.
 (This mainly applies to Windows machines, and our bug fix doesn't apply to any of the `zenml example…` functionality, since that requires `git`.)
 - Added various logging and informative error messages for edge cases.
-- [Fixed a bug](https://github.com/zenml-io/zenml/pull/416) where an IPython REPL would crash when running examples or code that visualised data.
+- [Fixed a bug](https://github.com/zenml-io/zenml/pull/416) where an IPython REPL would crash when running examples or code that visualized data.
 - We now automatically activate integrations when we are unable to find stack components.
 - We now [handle the failure](https://github.com/zenml-io/zenml/pull/390) of workflows for cases where `ModuleNotFound` errors are raised.